Dispositions

 Dispositions describes the overall outcome of the alert/case.

 Dispositions are standardized on the Unit21 platform using categories.
+These categories help to generate meaningful metrics, and to train machine learning models.

 What are the benefits of labelling dispositions?